feminism-chat/feminism-chat.github.io/index.md

 \##feminist is by and for feminists.
 Non-feminists are strongly encourage to not participate here.
 If you feel the need to ignore this warning, do not advertise your ideology; you will be banned.
 This rule also applies to police and military members of the armed forces of capitalist nations.

+### Unwelcome Comments on Users' Personal Choices Will Not Be Allowed.
+This is not a place to express uninvited opinions on another user's actions or choices, such as about food and diet, relationships, or employment.

 ### Notes

 #### *On free speech: